tigerbeetle/tigerbeetle/docs/TIGER_STYLE.md

 * Ensure that functions run to completion without suspending, so that precondition assertions are true throughout the lifetime of the function.
 These assertions are useful documentation without a suspend, but may be misleading otherwise.

 * Be on your guard for **[buffer bleeds](https://en.wikipedia.org/wiki/Heartbleed)**.
-This is a buffer underflow, the opposite of buffer overflow, where a buffer is not fully utilized, with padding not zeroed correctly.
+This is a buffer underflow, the opposite of a buffer overflow, where a buffer is not fully utilized, with padding not zeroed correctly.
 This may not only leak sensitive information, but may cause deterministic guarantees as required by TigerBeetle to be violated.

 * Use newlines to **group resource allocation and deallocation**, i.e. before the resource allocation and after the corresponding `defer` statement, to make leaks easier to spot.